Teskh/SCP/README.md

+# Project Refactoring Status (For AI Agent)

+**Task:** Review and update codebase files based on recent significant schema changes (detailed in `backend/app/database/new_schema.sql`) and this updated `README.md`.

+**Summary of Key Schema and Workflow Changes:**
+1.  **No More `Projects` Table:** The `Projects` table has been removed.
+Project identification is now handled by a `project_name` (TEXT field) directly within the `ModuleProductionPlan` table.
+2.  **Dedicated `PanelTaskLogs`:** A new table, `PanelTaskLogs`, has been introduced to specifically track tasks related to individual panels.
+Consequently, the `panel_id` field has been removed from the general `TaskLogs` table (which now logs module-level tasks).
+TaskDefinitions now has an `is_panel_task` flag.
+3.  **"Typology" Renamed to "SubType":** The concept previously referred to as "Typology" (and its table `HouseTypeTipologias`) has been renamed to "SubType" (with the table `HouseSubType`).
+All related fields and references have been updated (e.g., `tipologia_id` is now `sub_type_id`).
+4.  **Direct Production Planning:** The workflow for production planning has shifted.
+Instead of creating a "Project" entity first, administrators will now directly create and manage production items (module instances for specific projects) within the `ModuleProductionPlan` table.
+This table includes all necessary project-related information (like `project_name`, `house_identifier`, `module_number`).

+**Files Updated in This Step:**
+*   `backend/app/database/new_schema.sql` (perfected schema reflecting the above changes)
+*   `README.md` (this file, updated to reflect the new schema and workflow)

+**Files Requiring Review and Update (Instruction for AI Agent):**
+Please review the following files one by one.
+For each file, identify and propose changes necessary to align its database interactions (queries in `backend/app/database/queries.py`), API endpoint logic (in `backend/app/api/`), frontend service calls (`frontend/src/services/`), component data handling, and UI elements (in `frontend/src/components/` and `frontend/src/pages/`) with the updated `new_schema.sql` and this `README.md`.

+Pay close attention to:
+*   Removal of the `Projects` table and all associated CRUD operations or data fetching.
+*   Usage of `project_name` in `ModuleProductionPlan` instead of a `project_id`.
+*   Introduction of `PanelTaskLogs` and the modification of `TaskLogs`.
+This will affect how tasks are fetched, displayed, and logged, particularly distinguishing between module tasks and panel tasks.
+*   The renaming of `HouseTypeTipologias` to `HouseSubType` and `tipologia_id` to `sub_type_id`.
+*   Changes to the production planning workflow, focusing on direct manipulation of `ModuleProductionPlan` items.

+**List of Files to Check:**
+*   `backend/app/api/admin_definitions.py`
+*   `backend/app/api/admin_personnel.py`
+*   `backend/app/api/admin_projects.py`
+*   `backend/app/api/auth.py`
+*   `backend/app/database/connection.py`
+*   `backend/app/database/queries.py`
+*   `backend/app/__init__.py`
+*   `config.py`
+*   `run.py`
+*   `frontend/src/App.js`
+*   `frontend/src/components/admin/ActiveProductionDashboard.js`
+*   `frontend/src/components/admin/AdminTeamManager.js`
+*   `frontend/src/components/admin/HouseParametersManager.js`
+*   `frontend/src/components/admin/HouseTypePanelsModal.js`
+*   `frontend/src/components/admin/HouseTypesManager.js`
+*   `frontend/src/components/admin/ProjectsManager.js` (Likely needs significant changes or replacement)
+*   `frontend/src/components/admin/SpecialtiesManager.js`
+*   `frontend/src/components/admin/TaskDefinitionManager.js`
+*   `frontend/src/components/admin/WorkersManager.js`
+*   `frontend/src/pages/AdminDashboard.js`
+*   `frontend/src/services/adminService.js`

+---

 1. Project Goal:
 To develop a simple, low-stakes internal web application in Spanish for tracking task completion on a modular construction production line.
-The primary aim is to provide workers with an easy way to register tasks as completed for specific modules at their assigned stations, improving visibility into the production process across its distinct stages.
+The primary aim is to provide workers with an easy way to register tasks as completed for specific modules or panels at their assigned stations, improving visibility into the production process.
 All user-facing text in the application will be developed in Spanish.

 2. Target Users & Environment:
 Users: Production line workers and supervisors (for module movement and admin tasks).